-The Strategy and Corporate Services Division is responsible for leading the department's strategic framework and vision, driving performance and providing the tools and systems for frontline service delivery across QFES.
+The Strategy and Corporate Services

+Division is responsible for leading the department's strategic framework and vision, driving performance and providing the tools and systems for frontline service delivery across QFES.

-The division works closely with the other public safety agencies to ensure the department's planning and policy enhances the capability of its people, and services and equipment are contemporary, agile and able to meet the service delivery needs of Oueensland communities.
+The division works closely with the other public safety agencies to ensure the department's planning and policy enhances the capability of its people, and services and equipment are contemporary, agile and able to meet the service delivery needs of Queensland communities.

-The division comprises Finance, Procurement and Levy; Strategy and Assurance; Asset Services; Information and Technology; and QFES People Directorates.
+The division comprises Finance, Procurement and Levy; Strategy; Assurance; Asset Services; Information and Technology; and QFES People Directorates, and Internal Audit.
+The Finance, Procurement and Levy Directorate includes Finance Services, and Levy and Procurement Services.

-The Finance, Procurement and Levy Directorate provides a range of financial services including budget preparation, financial reporting, financial systems training, and financial risk management and compliance; and monitors local government administration of the Emergency Management Levy to ensure compliance with the Fire and Emergency Services Act 1990 and Fire and Emergency Services Regulation 2011.
-The directorate also leads the department's procurement and travel functions and is responsible for procurement governance, sourcing and contract management.
+The directorate provides a range of financial services including budget preparation, financial reporting, financial systems administration and training, and financial risk management and compliance.
+The directorate also monitors local government administration of the Emergency Management Levy to ensure compliance with the Fire and Emergency Services Act 1990 and Fire and Emergency Services Regulation 2011.
+The directorate also leads the department's procurement and travel functions and is responsible for procurement governance, strategic sourcing and contract administration and support.